 - Your pastimes.
 Do you like participating in dangerous adventure activities?
 If so, you can expect to pay more for cover.

 If you wish to make a claim on your policy, you’ll be assigned a Personal Claims Consultant to help guide you through the process and answer any questions.
-As soon as you learn from your medical practitioner that you’ll be unable to work for longer than your waiting period, or if you’re made redundant, contact NRMA to be sent a claim form.
+As soon as you learn from your medical practitioner that you’ll be unable to work for longer than your waiting period, contact NRMA to be sent a claim form.